vi88i/learn-webpack/basics/README.md

 - Using template html to create main `index.html` by using `html-webpack-plugin`
 - Inlining critical CSS using `style-loader` and `css-loader` of only certain files
 - Extracting CSS into separate file and loading it using `<link>`
+- Using copy plugin to copy files as it is
+- Use watch feature to recreate the bundles when dev code changes